tommy-gilligan/brique/README.md

 ### TODO
 #### Sooner

-- keyboard is kinda broken (multitap)
 - terse, unfriendly instructions (ie. README)
-- create example that plays RTTTL (and writes it to screen)
-- Snake
 - give more control over display flushing, keep track of what needs updating, what needs flushing
 	- display can do 90deg rotated addressing
-- exclude files from zip that do not need to be there
-- scrolling menu
-- using ringtone menu async with playback
-- split out ringtone name for menu
 - allow setting time
 - grid menu from keyboard
-- allow stopping ringtone while it's playing
 - copious debuggin statements
-- menu should label select button
 - options label for select button in keyboard
 - document app API

 #### Later
 - watchdog should involve both cores
-- switch off after 5 minutes idle (switching on takes no time)
 - rp2350 very low power state
 - UI component model?
-- power button: can this be triggered by 'any key'?  ie. any keypad press turns the device on.  there's enough GPIO to spare that we should have a dedicated GPIO for any key too)
 - make all system work live on primary core.  give apps dedicated secondary core.
-- detect battery type to refuse NiMH
-- battery gauge
-- mic connection
 - use text_input for inputing secret for TOTP (drives the need for inputting numeric digits easily and RTC)
 - how should software versions synchronize with hardware versions. what level of compatibility should be supported.
-- institute changelog
-- use 'Issues' instead of README for tracking
 - connection plate for 3d printing
-- increase flash capacity? i'd prefer to remove this part altogether by using rp2354 due for release later in the year
 - 'pre-emption'
 - priveledged, background blocking system calls
-- persistenece/flash
-- allow setting alarms
 - charging IC should communicate state with rp2350 (charging, full, should be able to just sense 'LED' outputs)
 - power button should turn on device but also function as gpio?
 - defmt should be used if possible (instead of log).  currently it is used for uart/rtt but for usb i'm using log.  is there a way to use usb logging from defmt?  will probably require a bit of a bit deep dive
 - 3d models
 - placement of some parts is off (rotation for U*)

+- detect battery type to refuse NiMH
+- battery gauge
+- switch off after 5 minutes idle (switching on takes no time)
+- power button: can this be triggered by 'any key'?  ie. any keypad press turns the device on.  there's enough GPIO to spare that we should have a dedicated GPIO for any key too)

 #### Much Later
-- LTE modem?
-- e-ink display?
 - power button used for BOOT/RUN?

 https://serdisplib.sourceforge.net/ser/pcd8544.html